PrestaShop/docs/src/content/1.7/modules/concepts/controllers/front-controllers.md

 ### Ajax request

-When you call controller via AJAX, you nedd to add `ajax` parameter in the url.
+When you call controller via AJAX, you need to add `ajax` parameter in the url.

 ```php
 Context::getContext()->link->getModuleLink('cheque', 'validation', array('idPayment' => 1337, 'ajax'=>true));